(Approved by the faculty and dean of the Williams School, April 2019)

 The School of Commerce, Economics, and Politics was authorized by the Trustees in June 1905, and was organized in 1906.
-It has been accredited by the Association to Advance Collegiate Schools of Business since 1927.
+It has been accredited by AACSB International since 1927.
 In 1995, by action of the Board of Trustees, the School was dedicated in honor of Ernest Williams II, a member of the class of 1938 and a loyal supporter of the University.

-Depending on the major field sought, the first year may combine introductory work in accounting, economics, and/or politics with classes chosen from a range of other disciplines, some of which will satisfy Foundation and Distribution Requirements (FDRs).
-Subsequent terms may introduce intermediate courses in these fields and additional courses in business administration, while still emphasizing broad study that is a hallmark of a liberal arts education.
+Depending on the major field sought, the first year may combine introductory work in accounting, business, economics, and/or politics with classes chosen from a range of other disciplines, some of which will satisfy Foundation and Distribution Requirements (FDRs).
+Subsequent terms may introduce intermediate courses in these fields, while still emphasizing broad study that is a hallmark of a liberal arts education.
 By the junior and senior years, students are typically engaged in advanced study of their major, often in collaboration with one or more supervising faculty within the Williams School.
-By the conclusion of their course of study, students should understand the complexity of the workings of business, economy, and government in a global setting as well as viewed from multiple perspectives.
+By the conclusion of their course of study, students should understand the complexity of the workings of business, economy, and/or government in a global setting as well as viewed from multiple perspectives.

 Whether majoring in the Williams School or simply picking up a few courses to supplement a major in another area of W&L, the course of study assures a well-rounded graduate and provides a sound foundation for engaged citizenship and careers in business, government and law.